-- 1. The amount of the financial liability at fair value through profit or loss (HRK 677,525 thousand) from the item deposits of the Special Financial Statements was reclassified to received loans (HRK 52,485 thousand), to customer deposits (HRK 582,488) and to the hybrid instrument item (42,552 thousand) of the Basic Financial Statements. - 2.
-The amount (HRK 12,814 thousand) under other financial liabilities of the Special Financial Statements has been reclassified to other liabilities of the Basic Financial Statements. - 3.
-The amount (HRK 3,039 thousand) under the provision of the Special Financial Statements has been reclassified to the provision for liabilities and expenses of the Basic Financial Statements. - 4.
-The amount of (HRK 244 thousand) related to Deferred tax liability was reclassified from the item Tax liabilities of the Special financial statements to the item Deferred tax liability of the Basic financial statements in the amount of (HRK 75 thousand).
-The difference of HRK 169 thousand (35 thousand from 2020 and 134 thousand from 2021) refers to the calculation of the tax liability of the debt side of account 906 for the Basic Financial Statements. - 5.
-The amount of other liabilities (HRK 4,086 thousand) was reclassified from the item other liabilities of the Special Financial Statements to the item other liabilities of the Basic Financial Statements.
+- Amount of the financial liability at fair value through profit or loss (HRK 550,658 thousand) from the item deposits of the Special Financial Statements was reclassified to received loans (HRK 6,669 thousand), to customer deposits (HRK 521,385) and to the hybrid instrument item (22,604 thousand) of the Basic Financial Statements. - 2.
+Amount (HRK 11,399 thousand) under other financial liabilities of the Special Financial Statements has been reclassified to other liabilities of the Basic Financial Statements. - 3.
+Amount (HRK 1,994 thousand) under the provision of the Special Financial Statements has been reclassified to the provision for liabilities and expenses of the Basic Financial Statements. - 4.
+Amount of other liabilities (HRK 2,136 thousand) was reclassified from the item other liabilities of the Special Financial Statements to the item other liabilities of the Basic Financial Statements.